netskink/gn_testy/src/mine10/README.md

 # Purpose

 This example builds a executable with two different compilers.
+It also demos code that requires c++ 23.